Hoyasumii/bee-movie/README.md

 Am I sure?
 When I'm done with the humans, they won't be able to say, "Honey, I'm home," without paying a royalty!

-It's an incredible scene here in downtown Manhattan, where the world anxiously waits, because for the first time in history, we will hea
+It's an incredible scene here in downtown Manhattan, where the world anxiously waits, because for the first time in history, we will hear